MicrosoftDocs/bing-docs/bing-docs/bing-image-search/bing-image-upgrade-guide-v5-to-v7.md

 ---
 title: Upgrade from Bing Image Search API v5 to v7
-titleSuffix: Azure Cognitive Services
+titleSuffix: Bing Search Services
 description: This upgrade guide describes changes between version 5 and version 7 of the Bing Image Search API.
 Use this guide to help you identify the parts of your application that you need to update to use version 7.
-services: cognitive-services
+services: bing-search-services
 author: swhite-msft
-manager: nitinme
+manager: ehansen
-ms.assetid: 7F78B91F-F13B-40A4-B8A7-770FDB793F0F
-ms.service: cognitive-services
+ms.service: bing-search-services
 ms.subservice: bing-image-search
 ms.topic: conceptual
-ms.date: 02/12/2019
+ms.date: 07/15/2020
 ms.author: scottwhi
 ---